linghuiluo/CGBench/postmapping/SPRINGBENCH.md

 * Description: This application shows a basic usage of the @PostMapping annotation.
 It creates new post object for each POST request and created a folder with the content name.
 * Taint flows:
   * Command Injection
-    * Description: The user can send a a POST with a content through the request parameter.
+    * Description: The user can send a POST with a content through the request parameter.
 The handler created a post object and a folder.
 The value is not checked before the folder is created.
-    * Source: the return value of the method getParameter in MyController within the method createPost (line 27).
+    * Source: the return value of the method getParameter in
+        * Line(s): 27
+        * Class: MyController
+        * Method: createPost
-    * Sink: the first parameter of the method call exec in MyController within the method createPost (line 39).
+    * Sink: the first parameter of the method call exec in
+        * Line(s): 39
+        * Class: MyController
+        * Method: createPost